SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/1E8xIl3Yge3uCN1Nk1J68XaoNE9-_Ou5PpHejVmFRwP4/doc-text-only.md

-**Privacy**
+## Privacy

-**No information will be published that could identify you, your answers, or your institution/organisation, and the information we collect will be held securely in accordance with GDPR (2016) on password protected computers and secure cloud accounts.
+**No information will be published that could identify you, your answers, or your institution/organisation, and the information we collect will be held securely in accordance withGDPR (2016)on password protected computers and secure cloud accounts.
 It is also in compliance with freedom of information legislation.**

 Only the interviewer and the principal investigators will have access to identifiable information.
 Others may handle and analyse your data, but will not have access to identifying information about you (e.g. your name or affiliation).
+Your data will be anonymised before it is shared beyond the interviewer and the principal investigators.

-**The right to withdraw**
+## The right to withdraw

-If you would like to withdraw your information, please email esther.galfalvi@singularitynet.io within 14 days and your data will be deleted.
+If you would like to withdraw your information, please email bginexus@singularitynet.io within 14 days of your interview, and your data will be deleted.
 After this time we cannot guarantee that your data can be removed, as it may go through AI processing.
 However, **all data will be anonymised before processing, so you cannot be identified in any reports, publications, or shared datasets.**

 ****

-**What will we use the data for?**
+## What will we use the data for ?

 We aim to draw insights from the data to **contribute to policy and regulation on AI safety** .
 This project is also a commons project, which means that the (anonymous) data will have a commons license and will be available to all.
 This is because we believe in freedom of scientific discovery.